Can You Weld at Home? Basic Considerations

 Furthermore, if you use solvents and degreasers close to the welding area, the arc’s UV rays will interact with the solvent’s vapors and create hazardous gases.

 Welding fumes and gases can cause health problems if you overexpose yourself to them.
-Weldpundit has more in-depth articles on protecting yourself from welding fumes and gases and welding respirators for the home welder.

 - Wall extractor fans.